 Choosing a lender isn't the first step in becoming a homeowner.
-The content of your wallet begins the home buying process.
-Saving your money for a down payment is a good idea, but if you lack an acceptable credit score to back it up, you could find yourself renting for another couple of years in Norman until your score improves.
+In reality, the home buying process starts and ends with your finances.
+Putting back your money for a down payment is a good idea, but if you lack a strong credit score to reinforce it, you could find yourself renting for another couple of years in Norman until your score improves.

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accrued in the long run could be more than double that of someone with a superior FICO score.
+Lenders want to ensure that allowing you a loan isn't a risk for them.
+Your credit score gives lenders a view of what type of borrower you are based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
+You'll still qualify for a loan with a lower score, but the interest accrued over the life of the loan could be more than double that of an individual with a higher FICO score.

-We're used to working with all levels of credit history.
+We're used to working with all tiers of credit history.
 Call us at (405)360-5635 and we can help you get on the right track to the home of your dreams.

-How do you obtain a stronger score?
+How do you get a higher score?
 Improving your FICO score takes time.
-It can be rare to make a significant stride change in your number with quick fixes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
-The best way to do this is to know your FICO score.
+It can be rare to make a large-scale change in your credit score with quick fixes, but your score can improve in a year by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The most important thing is to know your FICO score.
 Here are some ways you can improve your credit score:

-- Use your credit.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts stay active.
-But, be sure to pay them off in one or two payments.
+- Don't let your cards get dusty.
+Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
+But, make sure you pay them off in no more than two or three payments.

 - Keep up with payments.
-Payment history is a big factor in your credit score.
+Your FICO score plummets with every account that goes to collections.
 It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the surest way to prove that you're responsible enough to make payments to a bank.
+Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to prove that you're able to make payments to a lender.

 - Ensure that your credit history is correct.
-If you discover incorrect items on your credit report, write to the bureau requesting that the item be removed.
+If you find incorrect items on your credit report, contact the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-- Even out your debt.
-At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have the most of your debt sitting on a single card.
+- Spread your debt around.
+At first, this doesn't seem like a good idea.
+But, you steer clear of having one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at a lower balance than to have the bulk of your debt taking up the balance one card.

-- Retail cards and gas station cards.
-For those who have no credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to obtain credit, increase your spending limits and keep up your payments, which will raise your credit.
-You must always beware of keeping a large balance for too long because these types of cards traditionally have a larger interest rate.
+- Apply for service station cards or department store credit.
+For those who have no credit or below average credit, retail credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and stay on top of your payments, which will raise your FICO score.
+You should always avoid maintaining a large balance for too long because these types of cards normally have a larger interest rate.

-Knowing the ways you can raise your credit score, you're one step closer to becoming a homeowner.
-Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
-With the help of Vawter Real Estate, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Know that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Vawter Real Estate, the loan process is sure to go more smoothly so you, too, can achieve home ownership.